of new health facilities at a cost over $2 million in

 renovation of an existing building which is not currently

 being used as a health facility.
-The Bureau of Health
+Staff in the Health

 to the Director of the Department of Health and Human